N1co1asB1ancon1/ro13_decryption/README.md

 # USAGE!
-Add this to your .bashrc to decrypt ro13 in the shell```sh alias rot13="tr 'A-Za-z' 'N-ZA-Mn-za-m'"
+Add this to your .bashrc to decrypt ro13 in the shell``` alias rot13="tr 'A-Za-z' 'N-ZA-Mn-za-m'"
 ```
 # EXAMPLE